Mzs786/weather-monitoring-system/README.md

 ``Scheduler:``

-The APScheduler library is used to schedule weather data fetching at regular intervals (e.g., every 10 seconds).
+The APScheduler library is used to schedule weather data fetching at regular intervals (e.g., every 10 seconds or 5 minutes).
 You can adjust the scheduling interval in the src/scheduler.py file.

 ``Directory Structure``
 ```